tenzir/tenzir/README.md

 To install VAST properly for your local user simly place the unpacked folders in `/usr/local/`.

-MacOS and FreeBSD users have to build from source.
+FreeBSD and macOS users have to build from source.
 Clone the `master` branch to get the most recent version of VAST.

 ```sh
 git clone --recursive https://github.com/tenzir/vast
 ```

-Once you have all dependencies in place, build VAST with the following
+Once you have all dependencies in place, build VAST with the following commands:
-commands:

 ```sh
 ./configure